-We find, that the Bayesian nonparametric methods perform particularly well when the training sample size $N$ is small compared to the extrapolation sample size $M$.
-This setting is particularly relevant in the context of cancer, as scientists are interested in understanding the ``unexploited potential'' of the genetic information especially in those types of cancer subtypes that are more rare and have been less studied \citep{chakraborty2019somatic, huyghe2019discovery}.
-To compare and quantify the performance of the available estimators in this setting, we report in \Cref{fig:cancer_pred_small_N} the distribution of the estimation accuracy when retaining only $N=10$ samples for training and extrapolating to the largest possible sample size $M$ for which we can compute the accuracy metric defined in \Cref{eq:percentage_accuracy} as dictated by the original datasets sizes, for different cancer types.
-We here report results for the $10$ cancer types with the largest number of samples in the original dataset.
+We find that the SSB and 3BB methods perform particularly well when the training sample size $N$ is small compared to the extrapolation sample size $M$.
+This setting is relevant in the context of cancer genomics, as scientists are interested in understanding the ``unexploited potential'' of the genetic information, especially for rare cancer subtypes \citep{chakraborty2019somatic, huyghe2019discovery}.
+To compare and quantify the performance of the available methodologies in this setting, we report in \Cref{fig:cancer_pred_small_N} the distribution of the estimation accuracy when retaining only $N=10$ samples for training and extrapolating to the largest possible sample size $M$ for which we can compute the accuracy metric (\Cref{eq:percentage_accuracy}).
+We report results for the $10$ cancer types with the largest number of samples in the original dataset.
 For each cancer type and for each method, the distribution of the estimation accuracy is obtained by considering its performance across the $S=1{,}000$ replicates.
-We find that, across all cancer types, the estimates obtained from the SB-SP-Bernoulli process achieve higher accuracy.
+Across all cancer types, the estimates obtained from the SSB method achieve higher accuracy.

-We show in \Cref{fig:cancer_pred_1} the behavior of the estimates $\estpred{N}{m}$ for five different cancer types as $m=1, \ldots,M$ varies for a few cancer types in TCGA.
-Here we let again $N=10$, and $M$ be the largest possible extrapolation value, as dictated by the dataset size.
-We report the accuracy of the estimators on one single, fixed sample of size $N=10$, and we report the variability around such estimates by computing re-fitting each model by iteratively leaving one datapoint out from the sample.
-We find that, in this setting, the SB-SP-Bernoulli model outperforms competing methods in terms of estimation accuracy.
+We show in \Cref{fig:cancer_pred_1} the behavior of $\estpred{N}{i}$ for five different cancer types as $i=1, \ldots,M$.
+Again, we let $N=10$, and $M$ be the largest possible extrapolation value, as dictated by the dataset size.
+We report the estimates obtained from a fixed sample of size $N=10$, as well as the variability around such estimates obtained by re-fitting each model, iteratively leaving one datapoint out from the sample.
+In this setting, the SSB method outperforms competing methods in terms of estimation accuracy.
 Moreover, the variability in the estimates arising from re-fitting the model on subsets of the data provides a useful measure of uncertainty in such estimation.